-And heavy drinking can cause problems at work, home, and with your health that lead to more anxiety.
+And heavy drinking can cause problems with your health that lead to more anxiety.
 No more than one drink a day for women, two for men, is a healthy rule of thumb.

 When it comes to helping you stay calm there are plenty of options.
-Starting with your diet is a good place, and checking your progesterone levels is another as it certainly helps reduce anxiety.
+Starting with your diet is a good place, and checking your hormone levels is another.

-Other methods that work will include meditation, yoga and tai chi as well as therapies such as aromatherapy, massage, homoeopathy and counselling.
+Other methods that many find helpful include meditation, yoga and tai chi as well as therapies such as aromatherapy, massage, homoeopathy and counselling.